 There are aerosol spray clouds in the sky where I live just about every day now, and I’m sure this is true in most other areas of the country.
 You don’t have to be a “conspiracy theorist” to see them, just a normally observant human being.
 Just because we have grown accustomed to seeing them does not mean that the motive behind them is benign.
 It isn’t.

-Posted by Richard Edmondson on July 27, 2016, With 6006 Reads Filed under Health, World.
+Posted by Richard Edmondson on July 27, 2016, With 6074 Reads Filed under Health, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.